For doctors & medical practitioners

 When removal isn't possible

-Truthful reviews, public register entries, and factually accurate news sometimes can't be removed.
-In those cases, search suppression is the path: accurate, authoritative content under your name that outranks the damaging results on the queries that surface them.
+Honest patient reviews, AHPRA public register entries, and factually accurate news sometimes can't be removed.
+In those cases, search suppression is the path: accurate, authoritative content under your name that outranks the damaging results when patients and referrers search for your clinic.

 Popular questions